 Answer:

-The paper does acknowledges that the proposed models are NOT lossless (P7 L27), since they are scalar representation of a multidimensional dataset.
-Evidently, what may be lost include the intra-relationship among the terms of the multidimensional data.
-We believe, however, that the lost is minimal in the class of possible scalar observables for POLSAR.
-There is a couple of evidence for that.
-First the proposed scalar observables are representative, i.e. they lead to consistent discrimination measures.
-Second, when the multidimensional dataset itself is collapsed into single dimension, the proposed model degrades smoothly into the widely accepted model for the single-channel SAR.
-The revised text is rewritten to give further emphasis to the points above.
+The paper does acknowledge that the proposed models are NOT lossless (P7 L27), since they are scalar representation of a multidimensional dataset.
+For example, what may be lost includes the intra-relationship among the terms of the multidimensional data.
+We believe, however, that the loss is minimal in the class of possible scalar observables for POLSAR.
+There is some evidence for that: Firstly, the proposed scalar observables are representative, i.e. they lead to consistent discrimination measures.
+Secondly, when the multidimensional dataset itself is collapsed into a single dimension, the proposed model degrades smoothly into the widely accepted model for single-channel SAR.
+The revised text is now rewritten to give further emphasis to the points above, including to further emphasise that it is not lossless.

 Comment: